Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlSyncAgent.md

 State                       : Good
 ```

-This command creates a sync agent for a SQL Azure database server.
+This command creates a sync agent for an Azure SQL server.

 ## PARAMETERS